Leading a Fellowship

 a.
 Meetings need to be scheduled with both beginning and ending times, and leaders need to politely enforce both out of respect for people’s schedules and needs.
 Meetings should not be open-ended.
 Meetings can be one hour or two hours long, two hours being a maximum length for both the teaching and discussion.
 Two and a half hours being a maximum for meetings that include meals.
 Leaders can choose whether to include music and worship as they feel fits their group.
 Learning God’s Word would naturally produce a heart full of worship and thanksgiving, in a natural, organic manner rather than a structured, rote method.
 Worship or praise music can set the mood as people arrive.

 a.
-Food is an option.
+Food or light refreshments are optional and can be an ice-breaker.
 Some people find it makes attendance more convenient when they do not need to fit their meals around the meeting time.
 Food arrangements should be kept simple, easy, and require minimal work and time, so as to not distract from the real purpose of the meeting: Bible study.
 Options can include coffee/tea/water and light snacks such as crackers/cookies/pastries, a potluck where everyone brings a dish for the group, or each can provide / buy their own food.
 Food should not burden the fellowship’s expenses, which should be kept minimal and shared by group members.

 a.
 The fellowship is more than just Bible studies.
 Social time needs to be a part of the fellowship schedule to allow friendships to grow and bonding between individuals and families.
 Periodic social gatherings, aside from Bible study classes, help members build a healthy support group of like-minded Christians where members can “do life together,” can celebrate together, and can share needs and concerns together.
 Christians need support and encouragement by other members of the Body of Christ who know the in-Christ message and can speak this truth into each other’s lives as they go through life’s peaks and valleys together.